 The Journey from Science Fair Demo to Production-Grade Ecommerce Tool

-Just a few years ago, AI-powered virtual try-on felt like a science fiction novelty — something with eye tracking cameras, green screens, and wildly inconsistent results that made it impractical for anything beyond viral TikTok demos.
+Just a few years ago, AI-powered virtual try-on felt like a science fiction novelty โ something with eye tracking cameras, green screens, and wildly inconsistent results that made it impractical for anything beyond short-form social demos.
 Today, that narrative has flipped entirely.
 Virtual try-on has graduated from lab curiosity to production-grade ecommerce essential, with major platforms integrating it natively and conversion metrics telling a compelling story.

 How the Technology Found Its Footing